-"Cedars Of Lebanon" Lyrics by U2
+"Cedars Of Lebanon" Song Lyrics by U2

 Bono is probably touching on the Cedar Revolution.
 It may also be referencing the book of Isaiah from the Bible.